Melykuti/COVID-19/comparison.md

 I moved the analogous plots for Germany and its federal states [to the page that focuses on Germany (in German).](https://github.com/Melykuti/COVID-19/blob/master/Deutschland.md)

-#### A comparison of the great powers China, European Union and the United States of America
+#### A comparison of the great powers China, the European Union and the United States of America

 ![Daily relative increments for China, EU, USA through time](https://github.com/Melykuti/COVID-19/blob/master/plots/great_powers_DGR_2020-04-15_xy_-1_exp_date_incr.png)